andrewemcmanus/variations/README.md

 The game obviously needs quite a bit more work on styling.
 The piano keyboard presented quite a few layout issues that I wasn't able to style around, so I simply went for basic text displays.
 The page also occasionally loads with a tone playing; refreshing it resolves the problem.
 ​
+## some win-lose examples in music notation:

+See `examples.png` in this repo for some winning and losing examples written in music notation.